jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * An operating fund of 10000 USD for six months.

 This will cover the following:
-  - Setting up the bounty website and design  (4000 USD)
+  - Setting up the bounty website and design  (xxxx USD)
-  - Defining policies/rules and scope (2000 USD)
+  - Defining policies/rules and scope (xxxx USD)
-  - Anything other non bounty expenditure like setting up email system, proof reading etc .
-(4000 USD)
+  - Anything other non bounty expenditure like setting up email system, proof reading etc . (xxxx USD)

 Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.
-But based on past trends and other bug bounty programs I predict that this would not cross 100000 USD for 6 months.
+But based on past trends and other bug bounty programs I predict that this would not cross xxxx USD for 6 months.

 Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)